-GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
-More information about education benefits offered by VA is available at the official U.S. government website at https://www.benefits.va.gov/gibill.
-Current and admitted students who have questions about VA benefits may also address inquiries to the Office of the University Registrar or to the Office of Financial Aid and Scholarships.
+Students who have questions about Veteran Affairs (VA) benefits prior to admission should address inquiries to the U.S. Department of Veterans Affairs at (888) 442-4551 or www.va.gov/education.
+Students who have questions about VA benefits after admission should address inquiries to the Office of the University Registrar or the Office of Financial Aid and Scholarships.